College Basketball on NBC Sports: 1969–1976

 For NBC's first year of tournament coverage in 1969, the network aired the consolation game nationally and the national semi-finals on a regional basis (which were held on a Thursday night).
 1972 marked the final year that NBC aired the consolation game.
 The following year marked the first time that the Final Four was held on a Saturday, and was the first prime time championship game to air on NBC.

 From 1969 to 1972, Final Four contests were split national telecasts.
 Because the NCAA Tournament wasn't seeded, but based on geography, the Final Four generally had two eastern and two western teams.
 NBC, with a prime-time slot, televised the eastern-oriented game in the east, and the western-oriented game in the west.
 It essentially was a split-national telecast, with the split occurring over the time, not simultaneous games.
 This inevitably created problems, such as when Louisville played UCLA in the late game in 1972, people in the east didn't see it.
 And, if the first game went into overtime, NBC couldn't close out the eastern window and open the western window.
 The western United States would get the end of the early game, but the east would still not get to see the late game.
 The secondary problem was that the east didn't get to see UCLA in the tournament until the title game.

 By 1974, NBC was providing coverage of nine games in seven windows (a far cry from the current tournament coverage).
-1974 also marked the first year that Billy Packer helped commentate an NCAA tournament game, starting a streak continued well into the 2000s.
 The following year, NBC aired ten games in nine windows – presenting the regional finals as a tripleheader with regional coverage in the middle time slot; this was also the first year that Billy Packer covered the Final Four.
-The 1974 NCAA tournament started the afternoon of March 9 with a doubleheader on NBC.
-The ACC and Pac 8 had first round byes, and these leagues were still staging conference tournament and regular season action after the NCAA tournament started.